 Additional required and supplemental fees are charged for various university services and for some specific courses, including some graduate social work courses.
 The schedule of fees is given in the General Information catalog and in the Course Schedule.
 Tuition and fees are subject to change.

-As an MSSW student, you may be eligible for guaranteed student loans; state public education grants; and University grants such as tuition and building-use waivers.
+As an MSSW student, you may be eligible for guaranteed student loans, state public education grants, and university grants such as tuition and building-use waivers.
 In order to find out if you are eligible, you must complete a financial aid packet prepared by the OSFS.
 It is important to be aware of filing deadlines and to complete the applications carefully.
 Contact OSFS for information regarding a financial aid application.
 All student financial aid concerns and issues should be handled directly with OSFS.
 The recommended mailing deadline for financial aid applications is March 15 for the following academic year.
 In order to find out if you are eligible, you must complete and submit your FAFSA (Free Application for Federal Student Aid.)

-Upon graduation, if you work in a public service or non-profit job, you may qualify for the US Department of Education Public Service Loan Forgiveness Program.
+Upon graduation, if you work in a public service or non-profit job, you may qualify for the U.S. Department of Education Public Service Loan Forgiveness Program.

 Please note: For the master’s program in the Steve Hicks School of Social Work, full time for financial aid is considered 12 hours or more.